hphelion/documentation/cloudos/install.launch-admin-dashboard.md

 For details about the Administration Dashboard, see the [HP Cloud OS Administration Dashboard Help](/cloudos/admin-dashboard/index.htm) (not deployed to the live server yet).

-Before leaving the Operational Dashboard, you should get familiar with certain tasks that you may perform, as needed, related to Cloud OS updates and extensions.
-See the next topic, [Updates and  Your Cloud(/cloudos/install/updates-extensions/).
+While you are still in the Operational Dashboard, review the licensing details for your instance.
+See the topic [Review Licensing Details]().